SSI Eligibility Requirements For Children

 Contact Dayes Law Firm Today for Legal Help

-If your child has been denied SSI benefits, don't give up!
+If your child has been denied SSI benefits, do not give up!
 Many claims are initially denied.
 At Dayes Law Firm PC, our experienced attorneys can guide you through the appeals process and help your child get the benefits he or she deserves.

 SSI benefits eligibility for children can be complicated, and the deadlines for appeals are unforgiving.
 If you believe your child's SSI claim has been unfairly denied, act quickly wait too long and you may lose your child's opportunity for benefits.

 At Dayes Law Firm PC, our experienced Supplemental Security Income attorneys understand SSI eligibility requirements for children, and will help you navigate the complicated waters of disability claims.